bawmedical/restorativejustculture.org/_pages/civility-respect-nhs.md

 * [Guidance](https://www.socialpartnershipforum.org/media/177346/Commissioning-external-consultants-to-review-bullying-and-harassment-in-NHS-organisations-Jan-2021.pdf) on review bullying and harassment in NHS organisations and key indicators to consider.

-## The NHS Civility Programme -  Kindness into Action Masterclass
+## The NHS England and NHS Improvement Civility and Respect Programme – Kindness into Action Masterclass

 ![Kindness Into Action](../assets/images/Kindness%20Into%20Action%20masterclass.png)